t-rappos/auction-system/tdd.md

 ## Front-End
 ### Sitemap / Website structure
 ![webpage-layout](page_nav.PNG)
+TODO: Display components under pages

 ### Wireframes and Descriptions
 TODO: find a website that can do this better than PowerPoint

+Note: These wireframes may have outdated terminology or functionality and serve as a rough guide and motivation for initial design of the front-end.

 #### Login Page
 ![login page](wireframes/pg_login.PNG)